Check out my latest collaboration, a book about science, and superheroes!

 On a day-to-day basis, my main focus is educational technology.
 I am passionate about how we can transform pedagogy in the classroom in new and innovative ways.
 The main focus of my doctorate is the use of social media, and specifically Twitter, in education.

 I love my work as a STEM Ambassador, and I am currently a designated UCLan Engagement Catalyst award holder.
 I work towards trying to engage more young people with Computer Science, and more specifically, girls.
 I would like to see an increase in the number of girls studying computing, and I work towards trying to address the gender stereotypes around professions in the discipline.

 My current research interests are based around pedagogy and the use of social media.
 I’m also interested in gaming and perceptions of gaming in society.

-I am the Placements Manager for the School (Computing) and responsible for students who are on a sandwich year out in industry.
+I am the Placements Manager for Computer Science and responsible for students who are on a sandwich year out in industry.
 If you are interested in taking on a placement student email us on STPlacements@uclan.ac.uk

 I am on the University’s Board of Governors.